reepolee/svelte-kit-tailwind-jit/README.md

 # SvelteKit with TailwindCSS JIT

-This is highly experimental template as neither Svelte Kit not TailwindCSS JIT are production ready.
+This is highly experimental template as neither Svelte Kit nor TailwindCSS JIT are production ready.

 # Installation